paulgswanson/Unity_LoMenu/README.md

 I also appreciate any feedback.
 Let me know if you have any feedback.

-3rd party assets that I used (free, show some love to them): https://assetstore.unity.com/packages/vfx/shaders/dissolve-edge-92681
+3rd party assets that I used (show some love to them): https://assetstore.unity.com/packages/vfx/shaders/dissolve-edge-92681